ArturMarschenkulov/circassian/Lesson/Grammar/Verb/Verb types and study of (verb) stems.md

-It is useful to differentiate verbs depending on their smenatic content, because this can help out how the grammar works on it plus what types of derivation is possible, usually speaking.
+It is useful to differentiate verbs depending on their semenatic content, because this can help out how the grammar works on it plus what types of derivation is possible, usually speaking.

 Kabardian verbs are usually derived verbs, so I will try to only give the most sensible minimal roots.